mvolkmann/blog/src/smalltalk.md

 enter `self color: Color red` and press cmd-d (Do it), or enter `self color` and press cmd-p (Print it).

+Instance variables can be directly set in the bottom pane using assignment instead of sending a message.
+For example: `color := Color red`.

 Inspector windows are live, so changes made to the instance variables are reflected.